Our Annual Conference

 “Dignity & Society”

-The meeting will be held February 23-26, 2023 at the Hyatt Regency Baltimore in the Inner Harbor.
-The Program Committee is co-chaired by Natasha Pratt-Harris (Morgan State University), Alexandre White (Johns Hopkins University), and John N. Robinson III (Princeton) with President Frederick Wherry serving ex-officio.
-This committee will make decisions on the mini-conferences, workshops, and conference panels.
-Our Vice-President Jennifer Lena and President-Elect Dana Fisher will handle the Author-Meets-Critics submissions.
+The Program Committee was co-chaired by Natasha Pratt-Harris (Morgan State University), Alexandre White (Johns Hopkins University), and John N. Robinson III (Princeton) with President Frederick Wherry serving ex-officio.
+This committee made decisions on the mini-conferences, workshops, and conference panels.
+Our (now Past) Vice-President Jennifer Lena and President-Elect, now President, Dana Fisher handled the Author-Meets-Critics submissions.